v1kko/daetools/trunk/daetools-package/daetools/docs/introduction.rst

 **DAE Tools** is initially developed to model and simulate processes in chemical process industry (mass, heat and momentum transfers, chemical reactions, separation processes, thermodynamics).
-However, **DAE Tools** can be used to develop high-accuracy models of (in general) many different kind of processes/phenomena, simulate/optimize them, visualize and analyse the results.
+However, **DAE Tools** can be used to develop high-accuracy models of (in general) many different kind of processes/phenomena, simulate/optimise them, visualise and analyse the results.

 The following approaches/paradigms are adopted in **DAE Tools**: